menu

 Another notable thing is that South Bristol is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, South Bristol’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

 South Bristol is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-As is often the case in a small town, South Bristol doesn't have a public transportation system that people use for their commute.
+South Bristol is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics